honeynet/droidbot/README.md

 ## New!

-:fire: Check out our recent work on integrated LLM with DroidBot to support intelligent task automation on smartphones!
+:fire: Check out our recent work on integrating LLM with DroidBot to support intelligent task automation on smartphones!
 [AutoDroid](https://github.com/MobileLLM/AutoDroid)

 ## About
 DroidBot is a lightweight test input generator for Android.